 Harnessing the sun’s awesome power has become quite the craze as of late.
 And why wouldn’t it be?
 In some states, having photovoltaic panels can help you be eligible for a 30 percent federal tax credit.
 Moreover, in states such as Florida and California, the combined federal and state tax credits may reduce your expense by as much as 70 percent when all is said and done.

 How Does It Work?

-We have a finite amount of fuel sources that can be stored for disaster situations.
+We have a finite amount of fuel sources that can be stored for post-disaster and long term preparations.
 Therefore, using solar powered equipment is an ideal investment for renewable energy for long-term SHTF preparations.
 As the sun’s rays hit the solar cells on a photovoltaic (PV) panel, the power is transferred to a silicon semiconductor.
 The power is then changed into direct current (DC) electricity and then passed through connecting wires to finally enter a storage battery.

 A solar power system has three components:

 Before you begin purchasing solar powered equipment, take a moment to consider what you want powered in your home and how many watts of power it will require.
 Do you want something that will keep batteries and laptops charged in a short-term disaster?
 Or are you considering something more permanent?
 Once you have this in mind, build a system to support your needs, and eventually invest in equipment to expand upon this initial investment.